 # 5 - Swap recyclable supermarket bags for organic mesh shopping bags

-Our organic cotton mesh bags are eco-friendly product and lightweight.
+Our eco-friendly product and organic cotton mesh bags are and lightweight.
 Small enough to pop into your handbag for those last-minute things at the supermarket, the tote bags can also double as a bag for carrying towels, goggles, and swimmers to the beach.

 Have a better look by clicking here.